ericbrished-cyber/direct_repo/prompt_templates/3llm_prompt_fewshot.md

    - fill them if reported,
    - null is allowed only if the PDF omits the value.

-5. DO NOT generate any extraction for outcomes or arms not in {ico_list}.
+5. DO NOT generate any extraction for outcomes or arms not in ico_list.

-6. The final JSON must contain AT MOST len({ico_list}) objects.
+6. The final JSON must contain no more than equal to the length of ico_list objects.

 7. If zero objects are produced, still return: {"extractions": []}.

-You may not scan the article for outcomes outside {ico_list}.
+You may not scan the article for outcomes outside ico_list.

 ---------------------------------------------------------------------
 EXTRACTION RULES